calizarr/PhenoPiSight/Installation_guide.md

       * [Nano Basics][]
   * Many of the Raspberry Pi camera commands can be better used with the Python library included with Raspbian.
 The Raspberry Pi foundation also provides a [quick python tutorial][].
   * Feel free to refer back to these links as you go through the installation steps for the Raspberry Pi.
+  * Also, when instructions are surrounded in brackets `<>` such as `<YourInputHere>` type your particular name or folder name there without the brackets.

 [quick tutorial]: https://www.raspberrypi.org/documentation/usage/terminal/README.md